NREL/PRAS/SystemModel_HDF5_spec.md

 Information relating to the regions of the represented system is stored in the mandatory `regions` group inside the root group.
-This group should contain two datasets, one (named `_`) providing basic data about each region and one providing (potentially) time-varying data.
+This group should contain two datasets, one (named `_core`) providing core static data about each region and one providing (potentially) time-varying data.

-The `_` dataset should be a one-dimensional array storing instances of a compound datatype with the following fields (in order):
+The `_core` dataset should be a one-dimensional array storing instances of a compound datatype with the following fields (in order):

  1. `name`: 128-byte string.
 Stores the **unique** name of each region.